Measurement of the CKM angle $\gamma$ in $B^\pm\to D K^\pm$ and $B^\pm \to D \pi^\pm$ decays with $D \to K_\mathrm S^0 h^+ h^-$: The and invariant-mass spectra

-The yield of the partially reconstructed background is a floating parameter in each \BtoDpi sample and related to the yield in the corresponding \BtoDK sample via the floating parameter $\mathcal{B_L}$ and correction factors from PID and selection efficiencies.
+The yield of the partially reconstructed background is a free parameter in each \BtoDpi sample and related to the yield in the corresponding \BtoDK sample via the free parameter $\mathcal{B_L}$ and correction factors from PID and selection efficiencies.
 Analogously to the signal-yield parameterisation, $\mathcal{B_L}$ is a single parameter, common to all categories, but in this case has no direct physical meaning.
 The relative yield of $\Bpm \to D^{*}(\to \D [\gamma])\pipm$ and $\Bz \to D^{*}(\to \D[\pimp])\pipm$ decays, where the particle within the square brackets is the one not reconstructed, are fixed from branching fractions~\cite{PDG2020}, and selection efficiencies determined from simulation.
-The fractional yields of $\Bpm \to D^{*0}(\to \D [\gamma])\pipm$, and $\B^{\pm,0} \to D [\pi^{0,\pimp}]\pipm$ decays are determined in the fit and are constrained to be the same for each \BtoDpi sample.
+The fractional yields of $\Bpm \to D^{*0}(\to \D [\gamma])\pipm$, and $\B^{\pm,0} \to D [\pi^{0,\mp}]\pipm$ decays are determined in the fit and are constrained to be the same for each \BtoDpi sample.
 Due to the lower yields in the \BtoDK category and presence of additional backgrounds, the relative fractions of the various \Bpm and \Bz components are all fixed using information from branching fractions~\cite{PDG2020} and selection efficiencies from simulation.
 The yield of the $\Bs \to \Dzb \pip \Km$ decays is fixed relative to the yield of \BtoDpi decays in the corresponding category using branching fractions~\cite{PDG2020}, the fragmentation fraction~\cite{LHCB-PAPER-2018-050}, and relative selection efficiencies.
+Hence in total there are six free parameters to determine the partially reconstructed background yields.
+Four of these measure the yield in each \BtoDpi sample and a further single parameter determines the yield in the corresponding \BtoDK sample.
+A final floating parameter determines the relative yield between two of the background components.

 The shapes for the misidentified partially reconstructed backgrounds are determined from simulation, weighted by the PID efficiencies from calibration data.
 The yield of these backgrounds are determined from the partially reconstructed yields in the \BtoDpi candidates, and the relative selection efficiencies, which include the PID efficiencies from calibration data and the selection efficiency due to requiring the reconstructed invariant mass to be above 5080\mevcc.
 The final component of background is combinatorial which is parameterised by an exponential function.
 The yield and slope of this background in each category are free parameters.
 The yields of the different signals and background types are integrated in the signal region 5249--5309\mevcc and reported in Table~\ref{tab:fit_yields}.
 The \BtoDK yields in categories of different \D decay and type of \KS candidate have uncertainties that are smaller than their Poisson uncertainty since they are determined using the value of $\mathcal{B}$, which is measured from all \BtoDK candidates.